tyler-Github/YasifysTools/README.md

 ### Run

-Run the following command to run the docker image:
+Use the following command to run the official docker image:

 ```bash
 docker pull insidiousfiddler/yasifystools && docker run -it --rm -p 0:3000 insidiousfiddler/yasifystools